JepMik/GCL-Build-Analyse-Tool/README.md

 The security lattice can be defined by specifying information flows from one security level to another `public -> private, trusted -> dubious`, delimited by commas `,` .
 The security lattice is considered valid, if it is a partially ordered set and can be illustrated in a Hasse diagram.

-If no security lattice is provided, the user can choose from 4 predefined security lattices in the respective menu:
+If no security lattice is provided or the one provided is not a __poset__ (partially ordered set), the user can choose from 4 predefined security lattices in the respective menu:
 1. Confidentiality: public ⊑ private
 2. Integrity: trusted ⊑ dubious
 3. Classical: low ⊑ high